coltborg/gridsome-blog/content/posts/visual-studio-code-setup.md

 ![Victor mono landing page](./images/font-victor-mono.png)

 [Victor mono](https://rubjo.github.io/victor-mono/) was my most used font in 2019.
-The large x-height makes it easy for me to read.
-Along with the ligatures and the cursive italic variant.
+Along with the ligatures and the cursive italic variant, the large x-height makes it easy for me to read.

 If it works well for you, consider donating to the creator.